 This monitor has a flicker-free backlight that can help reduce eye strain.

 This monitor has a black frame insertion feature called PureXP.
 It can't be used when VRR is enabled.
 We also took a photo of the BFI at 120Hz, which is quite a bit clearer, but there's still noticeable crosstalk.

-The Elite XG270 has an exceptional refresh rate.
+The ViewSonic Elite XG270 has an exceptional refresh rate.
 It has native FreeSync supoport and it's G-SYNC compatible as well, although it requires a DisplayPort connection for G-SYNC to work.
 If you want a monitor with a higher refresh rate, check out the ASUS ROG Swift 360Hz PG259QN.